-Research findings on equitable and culturally relevant mathematics teaching demonstrate how teachers can make effective connections to students' lives and communities with real-world applications of mathematics (Ensign, 2003; Enyedy & Mukhopadhyay, 2007; Gutstein, Lipman, Hernandez, de los Reyes, 1997; Rosa & Orey, 2010; Tate, 1995).
-Gutierrez (2009), for example, suggests that to move toward equitable mathematics teaching, teachers must know their students through a variety of lenses-academically, socially, and personally-without being reductive.
+Other findings in the research on equitable and culturally relevant mathematics teaching demonstrate how teachers make effective connections to students' lives and communities with real-world applications of mathematics (Ensign, 2003; Envedy & Mukhopadhyay, 2007; Gutstein, Lipman, Hernandez, de los Reves, 1997; Rosa & Orey, 2010; Tate, 1995).
+Gutierrez (2009) posits that to move toward equitable mathematics teaching, teachers must know their students through a variety of lenses-academically, socially, personally-without essentializing who they are.
 Matthews (2003), in his work with four elementary mathematics teachers enacting culturally relevant teaching, suggests teachers should work to form an open relationship with their students so that informal/cultural knowledge and critical thinking in the classroom community can be used to build bridges to mathematics knowledge and the culture of school.
+In a study examining the effects of specific culturally relevant teaching practices on high school students' mathematics achievement, Langlie (2008) found that time teachers spent with students getting to know them outside of formal teaching and teachers who employed practices that encouraged students to see and use math as part of daily life were both factors that had statistically significant, positive effects on students' mathematics achievement.
+In creating equitable classrooms where all students have opportunities to learn math at high levels, the research demonstrates the influence classroom culture has on the math knowledge being shared with students as well as the impact classroom culture has on how math knowledge is learned by students (Waddell, 2014).